privong/papers-in-markdown/aastex62/demo.md

 Manuscript preparation is an integral part of disseminating research.
 Currently papers are predominantly prepared in \latex\ or sometimes WYSIWYG editors such as Microsoft Word or Apple Pages.
 While powerful in their own ways, each of these have their own drawbacks.
-In particular \latex\ often suffers from a steep learning curve and crypic error messages while WYSIWYG editors have historically had sub-par mathematics rendering ability and suffered from difficulties with robust internal referencing.
+In particular \latex\ often suffers from a steep learning curve and cryptic error messages while WYSIWYG editors have historically had sub-par mathematics rendering ability and suffered from difficulties with robust internal referencing.

 Here we describe and demonstrate a method of preparing manuscripts by writing them in Markdown ([@sec:markdown]) and using `pandoc` ([@sec:pandoc]) to convert the Markdown file into a format suitable for submission to journals (e.g., \TeX, Microsoft Word's `.docx`).
 This approach simplifies the writing process while retaining the power of \latex.